This post may contain affiliate links. Please read my affiliate policy.

 Combine two of the best summer fruits to create a flavorful strawberry watermelon smoothie bursting with nutrients.
 The fresh ginger adds a pleasant warmth while also helping the digestive system.

-I usually follow the 1.5+1+1 rule: 1.5 cups fruit + 1 cup leafy greens + 1 cup liquid for any smoothie I make.
+I usually follow the 1.5+1+1 rule: 1.5 cups fruit + 1 cup leafy green vegetables + 1 cup liquid for any smoothie I make.
 Yet watermelon is over 90% water, so when using this fruit in a smoothie, I cut back on the amount of water used.
 This way, I’ve still got a creamy smoothie in the end, instead of a juice.
+For more tips on creating the perfect balance, check out my guide on how to make a smoothie.

 fresh produce arranged to look like a vibrant bouquet of flowers.